-Megaphone processes Personal Information to: (i) deliver Services you request, (ii) when you provide your explicit consent, (iii) for our legitimate business interests such securing and protecting the integrity of our Services, and Service development; and (iv) as permitted to meet applicable legal requirements.
+Megaphone processes Personal Information to: (i) provide its advertising and hosting services pursuant to our agreement with you, (ii) when you provide your explicit consent, (iii) for our legitimate business interests such securing and protecting the integrity of our website, and improving our services; and (iv) as permitted to meet applicable legal requirements.

-Megaphone has worked with certain third-party social media providers to offer you their social networking services through our Services.
-For example, you can use third-party social networking services, including but not limited to Facebook, Twitter, and others to share information about your experience on our Services with your friends and followers on those social networking services.
-These social networking services may be able to collect information about you, including your activity on our Services.
-These third-party social networking services also may notify your friends, both on our Services and on the social networking services themselves, that you are a user of our Services or about your use of our Services, in accordance with applicable law and their own privacy policies.
+Megaphone has worked with certain third-party social media providers to offer you their social networking services through our website.
+For example, you can use third-party social networking services, including but not limited to Facebook, Twitter, and others to share information about your experience on our website with your friends and followers on those social networking services.
+These social networking services may be able to collect information about you, including your activity on our website.
+These third-party social networking services also may notify your friends, both on our Services and on the social networking services themselves, that you are a user of our website or about your use of our website, in accordance with applicable law and their own privacy policies.
 If you choose to access or make use of third-party social networking services, we may receive information about you that you have made available to those social networking services, including information about your contacts on those social networking services.

-We advise you that our Services collect information, including Personal Information, for purposes of Online Behavioral Advertising.
+We advise you that our website collects information, including Personal Information, for purposes of Online Behavioral Advertising.
 Accordingly, we adhere to the Digital Advertising Alliance’s (“DAA”) Self-Regulatory Principles for Online Behavioral Advertising (“DAA Principles”), and we require the advertisers and service providers that perform advertising-related services for us to similarly adhere to the DAA Principles.
-To learn more about how you can exercise certain choices regarding Online Behavioral Advertising, visit http://www.aboutads.info/choices, and http://www.aboutads.info/appchoices for information on the DAA’s opt-out program for mobile apps.
+To learn more about how you can exercise certain choices regarding Online Behavioral Advertising, visit https://www.aboutads.info/choices, and https://www.aboutads.info/appchoices for information on the DAA’s opt-out program for mobile apps.
 Some of these companies may also be members of the Network Advertising Initiative (“NAI”).
-To learn more about the NAI and your opt-out options for their members, see http://www.networkadvertising.org/choices/.
+To learn more about the NAI and your opt-out options for their members, see https://www.networkadvertising.org/choices/.